 Dubuque, Iowa lays on the banks of the mightly Mississippi River and proudly claims to be the place ‘where Iowa started’!
 Just minutes from the borders of both Illinois and Wisconsin this river side town has something for everyone!
 Whether you are travelling as a couple or a family with kids or if you are a foodie or enjoy being in the great outdoors!
-Here’s a giant list of some of my favourite things to do in Dubuque as told by a local (including free things to do and things to do during winter) as told by a local!
+Here’s a giant list of some of my favourite things to do in Dubuque (including free things to do and things to do during winter) as told by a local!

 Guide: Free, $ (under $10), $$ (under $30), $$$ (over $30)

 To skip to Food & Drink recommendations in Dubuque, click HERE